luke-h1/talks/expo-router/pages/conclusion.md

 - ✅ Battle-tested & mature
 - ✅ Wide ecosystem support
-- ✅ Flexible and powerful
-- ⚠️ Requires boilerplate
-- ⚠️ Client-side only out of the box
+- ✅ Fine to use if you want max control and are only building native apps

 </div>